 177.8 x 88.9 x 190.5 mm

-What started off as an Indiegogo campaign has come to fruition as a value-packed pair of Bluetooth active noise-cancelling headphones: the Damson HeadSpace.
+What started off as an Indiegogo campaign has come to fruition as a value-packed pair of Bluetooth active noise-canceling headphones: the Damson HeadSpace.
 All-metal construction constitutes the HeadSpace, which is outfitted with multipoint technology, a large control panel, and a 10-meter Bluetooth range.

 The UK-based company was able to raise $202,209—638 percent of Damson’s original fundraising goal.
 So does money speak or will the HeadSpace be another forgotten crowd-funded product?